RigsOfRods/docs.rigsofrods.org/gameplay/jargon.md

 Flares are lights in Rigs of Rods.
 The name refers to their visualization - a 2d flare image, the classic simple depicition of a light source in 3D games.

+## Props

+Meshes that can be added to vehicles that do not have collision.

 ## Flexbody

 Flexbodies allow you to make mesh-based vehicles which actually deform with the node-and-beam chassis.
 This makes for incredible visual detail while still keeping the fantastic deformation physics present in Rigs of Rods.